Las Piñas City National Science High School

-Las Piñas City National Science High School (Mataas na Paaralang Pang-Agham ng Lungsod ng Las Piñas) is a science high school located in Carnival Park St., BF Resort Village, Brgy.
-Talon Dos, Las Piñas, Philippines.
-It is a specialized public high school concentrating in English, Mathematics, and Science.
-At present, it has approximately 800 students from Grade 7 to Grade 12.
-It is under the administration of the local government of Las Piñas and is recognized by the Department of Education.
+Las Piñas City National Science High School (Filipino: Mataas na Paaralang Pang-Agham ng Lungsod ng Las Piñas) is a specialized public science high school in BF Resort Village, Las Piñas, Philippines.
+Established in 2007, it offers a curriculum focused on English, Mathematics, and Science for approximately 800 students in Grades 7 through 12.
+The institution is recognized by the Department of Education and administered by the local government of Las Piñas.